Hans Christian Heg: Career

 At twenty years old, lured by the discovery of gold in the Sacramento Valley, he and three friends joined the army of "Forty-Niners".
 He spent the next two years prospecting for gold in California.
 Upon the death of his father, he returned to the Muskego area in 1851.
 He married Gunhild Einong (1833–1922), daughter of a Norwegian immigrant.
+His daughter Hilda S. married New Jersey politician Charles N. Fowler.

 Heg was a major in the 4th Wisconsin Militia, and became a rising young politician who found slavery abhorrent.
 He was an outspoken anti-slavery activist and a leader of Wisconsin's Wide Awakes, an anti-slave catcher militia.
 He became an ardent member of the Free Soil Party, and soon joined the recently formed Republican Party.
 In 1859, Heg was elected commissioner of the state prison in Waupun, and served there for two years.
 He was the first Norwegian-born candidate elected statewide in Wisconsin.
-Heg spearheaded many reforms to the prison, believing that prisons should be used to "reclaim the wandering and save the lost."
+Heg spearheaded many reforms to the prison, believing that prisons should be used to "reclaim the wandering and save the lost".
 On August 1, 1860, at great risk to his career, he provided shelter to Sherman Booth, a man who was made a federal fugitive after inciting a mob to rescue an escaped slave.